TeachinArt.com

 Week 4

-How to throw, trim and fit different lidded jar types
+• How to throw, trim, and fit different lidded jar types including the inset style, ginger style, gallery style, and flange style.

-Throwing a plate and decorate with wiggle wire
+• How to throw a plate and decorate it with wiggle wire.

 Week 5